Reinstatement Is Difficult But Not Impossible

 Returning to active status is not easy.
-Under current rules, an attorney has to wait five years from the date of the disbarment or effective date of the resignation to apply for reinstatement.
-As part of the process, an attorney must prove, by clear and convincing evidence, that they have been rehabilitated from the misconduct that led to the disbarment or resignation; they must show must show passage of the Multi-state Professional Responsibility Examination (MPRE); that they possess current learning and ability in the law; and that they possess current good moral character.
+Under current rules, an attorney has to wait for five years from the date of the disbarment or effective date of the resignation to apply for reinstatement.
+As part of the process, attorneys must prove, by clear and convincing evidence, that they have been rehabilitated from the misconduct that led to the disbarment or resignation; they must show the passage of the Multistate Professional Responsibility Examination (MPRE), that they possess current learning and ability in the law, and that they possess current good moral character.

 Reinstatement to practice is a major project not to be undertaken lightly.
 Reinstatement in most cases requires a minimum of a year of planning and preparation before the petition is filed.

 Attorneys who are actually suspended from practice for two years or more are typically required to establish their rehabilitation and current learning and ability in the law in a “mini-restatement” proceeding under Standard 1.4(c) (ii) of the Standards for Attorney Sanctions for Professional Misconduct.
 This proceeding is less onerous than a full reinstatement.
 The burden of proof is a preponderance of the evidence, not clear and not convincing, as in a full reinstatement.

 Call me at 1-800-601-5305 to schedule a consultation on your petition for reinstatement.